huandu/node-ascii85/README.md

 // Most common use.
 buf = ascii85.encode('easy');

-// Provide an array of charaters to encode the string.
+// Provide an array of characters to encode the string.
 // The array must have 85 elements.
 It's useful to work
 // with a customized ascii85 encoding, e.g. ZeroMQ flavor.
 buf = ascii85.encode('easy', ['0', '1', '2', ...]);

 buf = ascii85.encode('easy', {
 	table: [...],     // an array of characters to encode the string
-	delimiter: false, // result will be sorrounded by '<~' and '~>'
+	delimiter: false, // result will be surrounded by '<~' and '~>'
 	groupSpace: false // group spaces by 'u'
 });
 ```